Engee documentation

 Details

-The reverse voltage below which the rapid increase in conductivity resulting from diode breakdown is modelled.
+The reverse voltage, below which a rapid increase in conductivity is simulated, which occurs when the diode breaks down.

 Dependencies

-To use this parameter, set the parameters Diode model set to Piecewise linear or Exponential and tick the checkbox Model Zener diode.
+To use this parameter, set the parameters Diode model set the value Piecewise linear or Exponential and check the box Model Zener diode.

 Units